ellieburger/autograding-java-tetris/README.md

 # Tetris
-In this homework, we develope a Java Tetris game and tested it with Gradle/JUnit.
+In this homework, we will develop a Java Tetris game and test it with Gradle/JUnit.
 The Tetris code refers to ([Zetcode](https://zetcode.com/javagames/tetris/)).

 ### The assignment
 The tests are currently failing because of an output mismatch.
 Fixing the `System.out.println` in the main method will make the tests green.